-Denton ISD Fine Arts programs have plentiful community resources and celebrate the vibrant music and art scene that Denton and its surrounding areas are known for across the state.
-Teachers engage in on-going professional growth that translates to excellent teaching for our students in a wide range of fine arts instruction including: general music, visual art, band, choir, dance, orchestra, & theatre arts.
+Denton ISD Fine Arts programs are supported and celebrated by the communities they serve in the district.
+DISD's Fine Arts programs are a part of the vibrant music and art scene that Denton and its surrounding areas are well-known for across the state.
+Teachers engage in on-going professional growth that translates to excellent teaching for our students in a wide range of fine arts instruction including: general music, visual art, band, choir, orchestra, dance, and theatre arts.

 ENRICH YOUR LIFE

 “The arts are an essential element of education, just like reading, writing, and arithmetic…music, dance, painting, and theater are all keys that unlock profound human understanding and accomplishment.” – William Bennett, former U.S. Secretary of Education

 Fine Arts is the fuel that enriches the quality of life.